Acizza/bcnotif/README.md

 # This section allows you to blacklist and whitelist feeds, using the same selectors that are used in the feed and weekday sections.
 [filters]
-# This will prevent the feed with ID 1, feeds in the county "example county", and all feeds in Alabama (state ID 1) from ever showing.
+# This will prevent the feed with ID 1, feeds in the county "example county", and all feeds in Alabama from ever showing.
 This is not set by default.
-blacklist = [ "id(1)", "county(example county)", "state(1)" ]
+blacklist = [ "id(1)", "county(example county)", "location(us-alabama)" ]
-# This only allows feeds in Alaska (state ID 2) and the feed with ID 123 to ever show.
+# This only allows feeds in Alaska and the feed with ID 123 to ever show.
 This is not set by default.
-whitelist = [ "state(2)", "id(123)" ]
+whitelist = [ "location(us-alaska)", "id(123)" ]
 ```